 Rhames added that there were three officers, a police dog and a captain who recognized him because their sons play basketball together.

-The actor went on to say the neighbor who reportedly made the call denied it when they went to her house.
+The actor went on to say the neighbor who reportedly made the call denied it when he went to her house with a police officer and the police chief by his side.

 “My problem is, what if it was my son and he had a video game remote or something and [the police] thought it was a gun just like Trayvon [Martin] had a bag of Skittles?” he continued.

-A Santa Monica Police Department lieutenant confirmed the incident with People magazine and said it occurred in July 2016.
+A Santa Monica Police Department lieutenant confirmed to People magazine that the incident occurred in July 2016.

 “We got a call from several neighbors indicating that they thought what they were looking at was a burglary in the home and we responded within minutes,” Lt.
-Saul Rodriguez said.
+Saul Rodriguez told the outlet.
 “As soon as we discovered it was Mr. Rhames, we de-escalated immediately and informed him what happened.”

-Rodriguez added that a similar incident happened months later, involving a black woman who lost her keys.
+The police spokesman added that a similar incident happened months later, involving a Black woman who lost her keys.